andyL89/animal_shelter/README.md

 ## Description

-An animal shelter API that includes a list of animals at the shelter, along with details about each animal.
-A user can make API calls to get, create, update, and delete animals and animal details.
+An animal shelter API that includes a list of animal types, the animals within those types, and the details about each animal.
+A user can make API calls to get, create, update, and delete animal types as well as specific animals within those types.

 ## Technologies used